mwmitchell/wire/README.md

   * do all of the pre-conditions return true?
   * does the route path match?

 If a route is not matched, then Wire applies these same rules to the next route in the sequence.
-If a route is matched, it's injected into the request map.
+If a route is matched, it's injected into the request map as :matched-route.

 ##### Handler execution